ndd21/PHYS281/docs/gravity.md

 * For "Coordinate Origin" (which will appear when you switch to the "Vector Table" above) leave it as "**Solar System Barycenter** (**SSB**) [500@0]".
 This is the centre of mass of the entire Solar System.
-* For "Time Span" you can leave it as it is, which will qdefault to today, or click "change" to specify a start date, end date and time step between outputs.
+* For "Time Span" you can leave it as it is, which will default to today, or click "change" to specify a start date, end date and time step between outputs.
 Make sure to use the same start time for all the bodies in your simulation.
 * For "Table Settings" click "change", then in the "Select vector table output" drop down menu